maturk/dn-splatter/README.md

 We also provide a `dn-splatter-big` variant that increases the number of Gaussians in the scene which may enhance the quality of novel-view synthesis.
 This increases training time and hardware requirements.
 Simply replace the `dn-splatter` keyword with `dn-splatter-big` in the above commands.

 ### Supported Depth Losses
-We support various depth losses.
+To train with a specific depth loss, use the flag: `--pipeline.model.depth-loss-type DepthLossType` where DepthLossType is one of `["MSE", "LogL1", "HuberL1", "L1", "EdgeAwareLogL1", "PearsonDepth"]`

 For sensor depth supervision we reccommend `EdgeAwareLogL1` loss.
 For monocular depth supervision, we recommend the relative Pearson correlation loss `PearsonDepth`.

-To train with a specific loss, use the flag: `--pipeline.model.depth-loss-type DepthLossType` where DepthLossType is one of `["MSE", "LogL1", "HuberL1", "L1", "EdgeAwareLogL1", "PearsonDepth"]`

 ## Mesh
 To extract a mesh, run the following command: